Oran-123/Olympian-Quiz/README.md

 ## Colours

 The inspiration for the colours was taken from the Olympic logo.
 I used the website [colourmind](http://colormind.io/ "colourmind") to pick the specific shades for this colour scheme.
-I tested the colours I selected on the [WebAIM](https://webaim.org/ "WebAIM") contract checker which showed that they have no contrast issues.
+I tested the colours I selected on the [WebAIM](https://webaim.org/ "WebAIM") contract checker, which showed that they have no contrast issues.

-The color scheme used the following colors
+The colour scheme used the following colours

 ![color shceme](images-readme/color-scheme.png)

 ## Structure

-I will be building my website with a mobile first mindset using the iPhone 5/SE (320px) as the smallest screen size for styling to look good on.
+I will build my website with a mobile-first mindset using the iPhone 5/SE (320px) as the smallest screen size for styling to look good.
 The screen size breakpoints that I will be using are from [Bootstrap breakpoints](https://getbootstrap.com/docs/5.0/layout/breakpoints/ "Bootstrap breakpoints").

 | Screen Size | Breakpoint |
 | ----------- | ---------- |